 Spring tides are usually a highlight of the Severn Bore Surfing year.
 This year, on 8th, 9th and the 10th a four-star bore was due to occur every morning.
 Living in Newnham on Severn, we get to see the bore as it first manifests, having been channelled between a narrow part of the river between Awre and Bullo Pill, it enters the horseshoe bend, then races around the wide corner at Westbury on Severn.
 From there is gets funnelled tighter and tighter as it approaches Minsterworth.
 Many surfers enter the river at Arlingham and Newnham, with a few joining a little before, around Awre and Bullo Pill.

-I usually make a simple documentary, unedited footage with top and tailing then uploaded promptly – filming the bore arriving then passing.
+I usually make simple documentary sequences, unedited footage with top and tailing then uploaded promptly – filming the bore arriving then passing.
 But I also make video art, films that dig deeper into the nature of the river, look closely at the particularity of this fantastic phenomena, which I have the privilege of witnessing regularly at the bottom of my street.
 I draw, photograph and film the Severn constantly.
 I wrote about it in my book – Severnside, an Artist’s View of the Severn.

 Every morning, when I awake, I look out of my bedroom window to see how the Severn is that day.
 I touch base with it.

 Many people watch the wave form at Newnham, then rush upriver to other locations to see the bigger, louder, powerful waves, which give instant gratification to the people that witness them.
 Personally, I prefer the long slow arrival of the wave as it manifests, then hanging around to watch the drama of the fill.
 At this point you can study the conflict between river and sea evidenced by bidirectional tides, whirling vortexes and sea-horse waves.